 The treatment of peripheral vascular disease is shifting from open vascular surgery to minimally invasive endovascular procedures, and many of our products are used primarily or exclusively in open vascular surgery procedures.
 We market and sell our products primarily to vascular surgeons, and the majority of our marketing efforts and sales relate to products used in open vascular surgery rather than in endovascular procedures.
 The transactions we completed in 2011 further concentrated our focus on open vascular procedures.

-For instance, in 2011 we divested a large portion of our endovascular product portfolio, our TAArget Thoracic Stent Graft and our UniFit Abdominal Stent Graft, and also ended our relationship with Endologix, Inc. for distribution of its Powerlink stent graft in Europe.
-We may not be able to compete effectively with our competitors unless we can keep pace with existing or new products and technologies in the vascular device market and the minimally invasive endovascular procedure market, in particular.
+We may not be able to compete effectively with our competitors unless we can keep pace with existing or new products and technologies in the vascular device market and the minimally invasive endovascular procedure segment, in particular.
 Our success in developing and commercializing new products and new versions of our existing products is affected by our ability to:

-- identify in a timely manner new market trends and customer needs; - keep pace with technological changes and industry standards; - obtain regulatory clearance or approval of new products and technologies; - successfully develop cost-effective manufacturing processes for such products; - commercially introduce such products and technologies; and - achieve market acceptance.
+- identify in a timely manner new market trends and customer needs; - keep pace with technological changes and industry standards;

+- obtain regulatory clearance or approval of new products and technologies; - successfully develop cost-effective manufacturing processes for such products; - commercially introduce such products and technologies; and - achieve market acceptance.